Tap the Power of Images in Your Presentations

 They’re either reading the words on your slide or listening to you.
 An image is easier and faster to process so people can return to looking at and listening to you.

 One of the most important elements in your presentations is contrast.
 Human beings, particularly in a digital world, are constantly distracted.
 An image gives your audience new stimulation and a rest from all the words and numbers.
+This keeps their attention.

 As noted above, most people are visual learners and will better understand and retain your key messages when you incorporate images.
 Pictures also appeal to the creative side of the brain and more effectively engage people.